Preparing for technical interviews at FAANG companies takes time and effort given their difficult and challenging processes.

 1. Initial phone screen with a recruiter

 b.
-Part II - 45-minute technical phone screen with an engineer
+45-minute technical phone screen by an engineer

-Only 1/10 candidates succeed in this part of the phone screening process.
-You will be asked basic coding questions about projects you’ve worked on and might be asked to solve a problem in a google doc.
+Only 1 in 10 candidates succeed in this part of the phone screening process.
+You will be asked basic coding questions about projects you’ve worked on.
+You might also be asked to solve a problem using Google docs.

-In this final part of the phone screen, you will have an interview with another engineer.
-You will be asked different technical questions.
+In the final part of the phone screening process, you will have an interview with another engineer in which you will be asked another set of technical questions.

-The onsite interview process consists of 5 rounds of 45-minute interviews along with a lunch interview.
-You will be asked to solve a variety of technical problems on the white board and/or laptop.
+The onsite interview process comprises 5 rounds, each 45-minutes long.
+Additionally, you will also have an informal lunch interview.
+During these rounds you will be asked to solve a variety of technical problems on the white board, laptop, or both

 Qualities Google Looks For In Candidates

-Google expects their job applicants to have mastered at least one programming language, preferably C++, Python, Java, Go, or C. You will be asked interview questions from a wide range of topics, such as APIs, Objective Oriented Design and Programming.
+Google expects their job applicants to be proficient in at least one programming language; preferably C++, Python, Java, Go, or C. You will be asked interview questions from a wide range of topics, such as APIs, Objective Oriented Design and Programming.
 Be sure you have a conceptual understanding of these topics.

-Not only do you need to be well-versed in your programming skills, but you also need to be a good communicator.
-Google values individuals who can communicate their ideas in a clear and concise manner.
-You will also need to be a good listener as well since you will almost always be working in a team.
+Besides being well-versed in programming skills, you also need to be a good communicator.
+Google values individuals who can communicate ideas in a clear and concise manner.
+You will also need to be a good listener as well given most roles involve working with or in a team.

-4. Know how to write code/solve algorithmic problems on a whiteboard
+- Know how to write code and solve algorithmic problems on a whiteboard

 During the Google onsite interviews, you will be asked to design algorithms on a whiteboard.
 As compared to writing code on a computer, it is a completely different experience.
-Train yourself with either paper or an actual whiteboard if you want to increase your chances of success when the day finally comes.
+Train yourself with either paper or an actual whiteboard if you want to increase your chances of success at the interview.

-Google calls this your “Googleyness.”
-Google’s hiring managers will observe how comfortable you are with ambiguity and humility.
-They will also be keeping an eye on how you work individually and on a team.
+Google calls this “Googleyness.”
+Google’s hiring managers will observe how comfortable you are with ambiguity.
+They will also keep an eye on how you work individually and on a team.

 Qualifications for Roles at Google

-For qualifications for each role, we looked at Google’s Career website for job descriptions for roles we see our students aspire to interview for.
+We looked at Google’s career website for job descriptions of roles we see our students aspiring for.

 - BS degree in Computer Science, similar technical field of study or equivalent practical experience.